Atomicity · the DvP camera angle

 | Reporting (T7) | GENIUS Act §4(a)(3) · CAT/OATS · MiCA Art.
 72 | Next-day filing to FINRA/SEC (policy) | Obligation fires at settlement — regulatory view key, async | ◇ Obligation |

 Code-enforced vs. policy-enforced — This is the core distinction the Two-Model System makes visible.
 On the Stack Diagram above, solid borders mean code-enforced (the mechanism cannot be bypassed).
 Dashed borders mean policy-enforced (compliance depends on an external actor).
 Traditional T+1 settlement is almost entirely policy-enforced.
 Atomic DvP shifts the enforcement model from trust to proof.
-See StablecoinAtlas for the full compliance checkpoint taxonomy.
+The full compliance checkpoint taxonomy (Gate / Monitor / Obligation shapes, code-vs-policy borders, seven domain colors) is the Atlas Two-Model System — private internal tooling, not a public reference.
+See Stable402.com for the first public implementation.

 Institutional Signals